 “She tells me she’s a croc hunter.”

-Both parents laugh cautiously, “Yesterday a few of these jellies washed up on shore and we panicked until the lifeguard told us they’d lost their stingers and the kids could hurl them around like footballs.
+Both parents laugh cautiously, “Yesterday a few of these jellies washed up on shore,” the mum explains, “we panicked until the lifeguard told us they’d lost their stingers.
+He said the kids could hurl them around like footballs.
 I actually wish he hadn’t told them that.”

 With this more official sounding news, G wants in on the jelly hunt.
 We oblige.

-When I sat down now to write this post, I thought I’d look up for myself what the story was with these jellyfish.
-It turns out these Blue Blubber Jellyfish (that is their name) actually don’t have stingers to lose.
-They have hundreds of tiny mouths on those big, chunky legs of theirs.
-They sting their prey with tiny venomous bites from those little mouths.
-If they’ve come up on shore, it’s because they’ve died and they won’t bite you if they’re dead (unlike box or bluebottle jellyfish who defend themselves from beyond the grave with enough remaining venom in their dead tentacles to paralyze a horse).
+When I sat down to write this post, I thought I’d look up the story of these jellyfish myself.
+It turns out, Blue Blubber Jellyfish (their scientific name) don’t actually have stingers to lose.
+What they have, are hundreds of tiny mouths on those chunky legs of theirs.
+They sting their prey with multiple venomous bites from these mini orifices.
+If they come up on shore, it’s because they’re dead.
+They won’t bite if they aren’t alive-unlike box or bluebottle jellyfish.
+The latter defend themselves from beyond the grave with enough venom in their dead tentacles to paralyze a horse.

-But if you find yourself swimming with Blue Blubbers, beware.
-While the bites won’t kill you; they can be itchy to some; a little rashy to others and if you’re the allergic one, which you’ll never know unless you get stung (surely that’s me), they can leave big welts that hang around for months.
+However, if you find yourself swimming with Blue Blubbers, beware.
+While the bites won’t kill you, they can be itchy to some and a little rashy to others.
+You won’t know if you’re the allergic one (surely that’s me) until you get stung and big welts hang around for months.